Sonny Ganaden: Elections

 In 2018, Ganaden ran to represent District 30 in of the Hawaii House of Representatives, where he faced incumbent Romeo Munoz Cachola in the Democratic primary.
 Cachola narrowly defeated Ganaden by a 51-vote margin.

 In 2020, Ganaden ran for the seat once again, defeating incumbent Cachola in the Democratic primary and defeating Republican Tess Quillingking in the general election.
 During the 2020 campaign, Ganaden spoke out against proposed austerity measures during the COVID-19 pandemic.

 Tenure

 In office, Ganaden has called for the United States Navy to be investigated for potentially misleading regulators about a fuel release into Pearl Harbor, which is part of Ganaden's district.
-Ganaden is a member of the Progressive Legislative Caucus, a coalition of left-wing members of the Hawaii Legislature.
+Ganaden was a member of the Progressive Legislative Caucus, a coalition of left-wing members of the Hawaii Legislature.